PercibalG12/Learn-JS/06_Arrays/20_array_sort.md

 # Sorting elements in array

-sort: arrange array elements in ascending order.
-Sort takes a call back function, we will see how we use sort with a call back function in the coming sections.
+The sort() method  overwrites the original array.
+The sort() method  sorts the elements as strings in alphabetical and ascending order.

 ```js
 const webTechs = [